*** Important ***

 In this tutorial, you are going to learn how to edit images in the WordPress Media Library.

-Editing Images In Your WordPress Media Library: Step-By-Step Tutorial
+How To Edit Images In Your WordPress Media Library: Tutorial

 Once an image is uploaded to the WordPress Media Library, you can perform a number of basic editing functions, as you will see shortly.